EricLew03/Soccer-League-Manager/README.md

 * As a user, I want to be able to *load all the match scores and teams I saved in the file(if I choose to)*.

+## Instructions For Grader

+- You can add multiple teams to a league by pressing team button followed by the add team button in the new panel.
+- You can view all the teams added to the league, by pressing the team button followed by the list of teams button in the new panel.
+- You can generate the first required action related to adding Xs to a Y by pressing league button where the teams are arranged to the number of points they have.
+- You can generate the second required action related to adding Xs to a Y by pressing the match button followed by the team records button where you can see the match record of a specific team.
+- You can locate my visual component when starting my application, a splash screen will appear and will disappear when you click anywhere on the screen
+- You can save the state of my application by pressing the save button
+- You can reload the state of my application by pressing the load button.

 ## Reference
 Used code from Teller application to develop my UI